vogt4nick/recipes.vogt4nick.com/recipes/recipes/sauces-and-sides.md

 *Substitute all-purpose flour for bread flour

 1. **Prepare poolish.** Add flour, yeast, and water to medium bowl.
 Mix.
 Cover bowl with plastic wrap.
 Rest 6-24 hours at room temperature until poolish is expanded and bubbly.
 2. **Prepare dough.** Transfer 240 mL *poolish* to large bowl.
-Add remaining ingredients.
+Add salt, yeast, flour, water.
 Gently stir 2 minutes with spoon until a soft (but not sticky) dough ball forms.
 Knead 6 minutes with dough hook at medium speed until dough passes the windowpane test.
 3. **Rise dough.** Lightly grease a large bowl.
 Transfer dough greased bowl.
 Roll dough to coat with oil.
 Cover bowl with plastic wrap.
 Rest 2 hours at 25C until the dough nearly doubles in size.
 Remove dough.
 Gently knead 1 minute by hand.
 Return dough to bowl.
 Cover bowl with plastic wrap.
 Rest 2 hours at 25C until the dough nearly doubles in size.
 4. **Shape loaves.** Prepare a lightly floured surface.
 Transfer dough to prepared surface.
 Divide dough into thirds using a bench scraper (careful not to deflate air bubbles).
 [Shape each baguette](https://www.youtube.com/watch?v=xlN5CgQcvAg) into a 10 cm diameter baguette.
 5. **Proof loaves.** Prepare a floured kitchen towel.
 Transfer loaves to towel.
 Scrunch towel between loaves to help shape loaves as they proof.
 Proof 50 minutes at 25C until the loaves have grown to one-and-a-half times their original size but still spring back when poked.